sherpa/sherpa/docs/plots/bokeh_backend.rst

 new tab.
 The plot can be saved to a file by clicking on the save icon in the toolbar at the top of the plot or by using `bokeh.io.save`.

-Once displayed, bokeh has no direct control over the browser tab any more, so the plot cannot be updated automatically.
+Once displayed, bokeh has no direct control over the browser tab anymore, so the plot cannot be updated automatically.
 In bokeh, that means that the user needs to call `bokeh.plotting.show` when all elements have been added.
 In Sherpa, this is done automatically in the UI, but users of the OO interface